superhero1/ffritz/README.md

 If you want to build an image base on a different original firmware, edit the ORIG definition in the Makefile.

+The same applies for building an image for FritzBox 6590, edit the Makefile.

 IMPORTANT NOTE
 --------------